xinghuq/MicroGeoFormer/README.md

 ## Citation

-If you use MicroGeoFormer in your research, please cite:
+If you use MicroGeoGate in your research, please cite:

 > Qin., X et al. 2026.
-MicroGeoFormer: resolving the geographic source-tracing challenge for migratory pests, biological invasions and trafficked wildlife with a locus-attention deep learning framework.
+MicroGeoGate: resolving the geographic source-tracing challenge for migratory pests, biological invasions and trafficked wildlife with a locus-attention deep learning framework.

 ## License